 The maximum bardoxolone methyl dose in the Phase 2 and Phase 3 cohorts will be determined by baseline proteinuria status.
-Patients with macroalbuminuria (300 mg/g < ACR \le 3500 mg/g) at the Screen B visit will account for up to 50% of patients enrolled in the Phase 2 cohort and should not comprise more than approximately 40% of patients enrolled in the Phase 3 cohort.
-Patients with baseline ACR \leq 300 mg/g will be titrated to a maximum dose of 20 mg, and patients with baseline ACR > 300 mg/g will be titrated to a maximum dose of 30 mg.
-Adult patients (≥ 18 years of age) receiving bardoxolone methyl will start with once-daily dosing at 5 mg and will dose-escalate to 10 mg at Week 2, to 20 mg at Week 4, and then to 30 mg at Week 6 (only if baseline ACR >300 mg/g) unless contraindicated clinically and approved by the medical monitor.
-Patients under the age of 18 receiving bardoxolone methyl will start dosing at 5 mg every other day during the first week and begin once-daily dosing with 5 mg during the second week of the study, and then continue with once-daily dosing following the same aforementioned dose-titration scheme based on baseline ACR at Weeks 2, 4, and 6.
-Dose deescalation is permitted during the study if indicated clinically, and subsequent dose re-escalation is also permitted to meet the dosing objective of the highest tolerated dose.
+Patients with macroalbuminuria ($300 \text{ mg/g} < ACR \le 3500 \text{ mg/g}$) at the Screen B visit will account for up to 50% of patients enrolled in the Phase 2 cohort and should not comprise more than approximately 40% of patients enrolled in the Phase 3 cohort.
+Patients with baseline ACR $\le 300 \text{ mg/g}$ will be titrated to a maximum dose of 20 mg, and patients with baseline ACR $\ge 300 \text{ mg/g}$ will be titrated to a maximum dose of 30 mg.
+Patients receiving bardoxolone methyl will start with once-daily dosing at 5 mg and will dose-escalate to 10 mg at Week 2, to 20 mg at Week 4, and then to 30 mg at Week 6 (only if baseline ACR $\ge 300 \text{ mg/g}$) unless contraindicated clinically and approved by the medical monitor.
+Dose de-escalation is permitted during the study if indicated clinically, and subsequent dose reescalation is also permitted to meet the dosing objective of the highest tolerated dose.
 Please refer to Section 7.3.1 for additional details on dose escalation and dose de-escalation.

 All patients in the study will follow the same visit and assessment schedule.
 Following randomization on Day 1, patients will be scheduled to be assessed during treatment at Weeks 1, 2, 4, 6, 8, 12, 24, 36, 48, 52, 64, 76, 88, 100, and 104 and by telephone contact on Days 3, 10, 21, 31, 38, and 45.
 Patients will not receive study drug during a 4-week withdrawal period between Weeks 48 and 52.
 They will re-start treatment at Week 52 at the same dose they received at Week 48 and will continue study drug treatment through Week 100.
-Patients will also be scheduled to be assessed at an in person follow-up visit at Week 104, four weeks after the end of treatment.
+Patients will also be scheduled to be assessed at an in-person follow-up visit at Week 104, four weeks after the end of treatment.

 The Phase 2 primary efficacy endpoint will be analyzed after all patients in the Phase 2 cohort have completed their Week 12 visit.
 Enrollment of the Phase 3 cohort may begin after the last patient has enrolled in the Phase 2 cohort.
 Available safety, tolerability, and efficacy data from the Phase 2 cohort will be evaluated by the DMC prior to opening enrollment in the Phase 3 cohort.
 The Phase 2 endpoints at Week 48 and Week 52 will be analyzed after all patients in the Phase 2 cohort have completed their Week 52 visit.
-The Phase 3 primary efficacy endpoint will be analyzed after all patients in the Phase 3 cohort have completed their Week 52 visit.
+The Phase 3 Year 1 primary efficacy endpoint will be analyzed after all patients in the Phase 3 cohort have completed their Week 52 visit.
+The Phase 3 Year 2 primary efficacy endpoint will be analyzed after all patients in the Phase 3 cohort have completed their Week 104 visit.